rd554/finora/README.md

 - 🎭 **Burn Persona Classification**: Get classified into personas like "YOLO Earner" or "Calculated Climber"
 - 📊 **Scenario Simulator**: See the financial impact of saving more, earning less, or spending differently
 - 💡 **Smart Budget Recommendations**: Get AI-suggested category-wise budgets tailored to your income and spending style
+- 📑 **PDF & CSV Bank Statement Upload**: Upload CSV or password-protected PDF bank statements.
+Finora auto-detects and extracts transactions, converts them to CSV, and autofills your financial dashboard for instant analysis.

 ## 🛠️ Tech Stack